roddhjav/apparmor.d/docs/development/structure.md

 **What if I still want to protect these programs?**

-You do not protect this program. *Protect the usage you have of these tools*.
+You do not protect these programs. *Protect the usage you have of these programs*.
-In practice, it means that you should put your development's terminal in a sandbox managed with [Toolbox]
+In practice, it means that you should put your development's terminal in a sandbox managed with [Toolbox].

 !!! example "To sum up"